Five Iconic Historic Home Styles in Texas

 5. Mid-Century Modern (1933-1965)

 We’ll also discuss the defining interior design elements that give each era its distinctive character.
-By the time you’re finished reading, you’ll be equipped to spot architecturally significant details in your own home or know exactly which style to keep an eye out for on your next house hunt.
+By the time you’re finished reading, you’ll be equipped to recognize and spot architecturally significant details in your own home or know exactly which historic home style to keep an eye out for on your next Texas house hunt.

 #1 Victorian Homes (1880-1910)

-Victorian homes, named after the reign of Queen Victoria of England from 1837 to 1901, are celebrated for their opulent designs and intricate details.
+Victorian homes are a fairly common historic home style in Texas if you know where to look.
+Named after the reign of Queen Victoria of England from 1837 to 1901, Victorian homes are celebrated for their opulent designs and intricate details.
 During the Victorian era, which coincided with the Industrial Revolution, advancements in technology and manufacturing allowed for the mass production of building materials such as cast iron and machine-cut wood, facilitating the construction of elaborate homes at scale.
-This period in American history, spanning roughly from the 1840s to the early 1900s, witnessed a surge in architectural innovation and experimentation, as builders and homeowners alike sought to emulate the grandeur of European design trends.
+This period in American history, spanning roughly from the 1840s to the early 1900s, witnessed a surge in architectural innovation and experimentation, as builders and homeowners across the country sought to emulate the grandeur of European design trends and home styles in Texas were not immune from this trend.

-In the United States, Victorian homes rose to prominence during the latter half of the 19th century, reaching the peak of their popularity during the late Victorian period, also known as the "Gilded Age."
+In Texas and the United States as a whole, Victorian homes rose to prominence during the latter half of the 19th century, reaching the peak of their popularity during the late Victorian period, also known as the "Gilded Age."
 This era of unprecedented economic growth and prosperity saw the construction of elaborate mansions and ornate residences across the country, reflecting the wealth and status of the burgeoning middle and upper classes.
 Victorian architecture encompassed a wide range of styles, from the whimsical Queen Anne and Stick-Eastlake to the more restrained Second Empire and Italianate, each characterized by its own distinctive features and decorative elements.

-Interior elements that you might find in a Victorian house include intricate woodwork throughout the home, particularly in the grand foyer where elaborate moldings and a sweeping staircase may greet you.
+Interior elements that you might find in a Victorian style home in Texas include intricate woodwork throughout, particularly in the grand foyer where elaborate moldings and a sweeping staircase may greet you.
 High ceilings with ornate crown molding add to the sense of grandeur, while stained glass windows, which are common in Victorians, infuse the space with colorful light.
 Ornate fireplaces adorned with elaborate tile work and carved mantels are often focal points in living areas.
-Additionally, patterned wallpapers and rich textiles, along with heavy and ornate furniture, typically contributed to the overall opulence of the interior at the time.
+Additionally, patterned wallpapers and rich textiles, along with heavy and ornate furniture, typically contributed to the overall opulence of the interior at the time and is usually elements we at Paige Studio try to infuse back into Victorian homes we work on for our clients.

 #2 Tudor (1890-1940)

-Tudor style homes, inspired by the architecture of medieval England, exude a timeless charm and distinctive character.
+Tudor style homes in Texas can be found scattered throughout various neighborhoods as it’s still a wildly popular style.
+Inspired by the architecture of medieval England, Tudors exude a timeless charm and distinctive character.
 Originating in the 1890s, Tudor homes gained popularity in the United States during the revivalist movement, which sought to emulate the architectural styles of Europe's past.
 Characterized by their steeply pitched roofs, half-timbered facades, and decorative brickwork, Tudor homes evoke the quaint cottages and manor houses of Old World England.

-In the United States, Tudor style homes experienced a surge in popularity during the 1920s and 1930s, coinciding with a renewed interest in historic architecture and design.
-These homes were particularly favored among the affluent middle class, who were drawn to their romantic aesthetic and nostalgic appeal.
-Tudor architecture encompassed a range of substyles, including the Tudor Revival, Elizabethan Revival, and Jacobean Revival, each with its own unique features and characteristics.
+In the United States, Tudor style homes experienced a surge in popularity during the 1920s and 1930s, coinciding with a renewed interest in historic architecture and design and Tudors are still a popular new construction home style in Texas today.
+In the early 20th century, though, these homes were particularly favored among the affluent middle class, who were drawn to their romantic aesthetic and nostalgic appeal.
+Tudor architecture encompassed a range of sub-styles, including the Tudor Revival, Elizabethan Revival, and Jacobean Revival, each with its own unique features and characteristics.

-Tudor homes are also known for their intricate woodwork and craftsmanship, evident in features such as paneling, moldings, and built-in cabinetry.
+Tudor homes are also known for their intricate woodwork and craftsmanship, evident in features such as paneling, moldings, and built-in cabinetry - all details you’ll find when touring a Tudor style homes in Texas.
 Carved wood details, including Tudor arches and ornamental motifs, add a touch of elegance and sophistication to the interior spaces, while maintaining a sense of historical authenticity.

-In Dallas, Texas, Tudor style homes can be found in various neighborhoods, particularly in historic districts such as Lakewood, Forest Hills, and Hollywood Heights.
-These neighborhoods boast a significant concentration of Tudor residences, each showcasing the timeless elegance and enduring appeal of this iconic architectural style.
+In Dallas, Tudor style homes can be found in various neighborhoods, particularly in historic districts such as Lakewood, Forest Hills, and Hollywood Heights.
+These neighborhoods boast a significant concentration of Tudor residences, both old and new, each showcasing the timeless elegance and enduring appeal of this iconic architectural style.

 #3 Craftsman (1905-1930)